List of bitcoin forks: Soft Forks within Bitcoin

-Intended soft forks splitting from the most-work block
+These are consensus rule changes that did not cause a split in the network.
+These are the result of consensus rule changes where previously-valid blocks are now invalid in newer clients.
+Client nodes both with and without the update can still build on the same chain.
+Two of the most well-known Bitcoin soft forks are Segwit and Taproot.

 Taproot

 Taproot is an agreed soft fork in the transaction format.
 The fork adds support for Schnorr signatures, and improves functionality of smart contracts and the Lightning Network.
 The fork was installed in November 2021.
 The upgrade adds privacy features.

-Taproot includes Bitcoin Improvement Proposal numbers BIP340, BIP341, BIP342.
+Taproot includes BIP numbers 340, 341, 342.